tmroziewicz/wf_optim_crypto_analysis/README.md

 ```bash
 pip install dvc
 ```
-- **Miktex**  as PDF is the result, Pdflatex is needed, standalone installation is required as Miktex delivered as Anaconda package was not compatible with this project
+- **Miktex**: required for PDF output (`pdflatex`); a standalone installation is required, as the MiKTeX package distributed via Anaconda is not compatible with this project.
 	- During Miktex installation choose  following options
 		- Install for all users
 		- Enable Install missing packages on-the-fly